-This approach helps in early recovery of patients as they are usually walking around in a few hours after the surgery and can resume their daily activities in no time.
+This minimal access surgery helps in early recovery of patients as they are usually walking around in a few hours after the surgery and can resume their daily activities in no time.
 Laparoscopic surgery causes minimal pain and has excellent cosmetic results.
+When compared to traditional open surgery, in laparoscopic or minimal access surgery patients experience less pain, less scarring and have a shorter recovery time.
+Minimal access surgery can successfully treat thyroid and parathyroid, hernia, appendix, anorectal conditions, diseases of gastrointestinal tract, gall bladder stones and certain clinical conditions involving pancreas, adrenal glands, spleen, kidneys and the liver.

-The team of Minimal Access, Metabolic and Bariatric Surgery at Max Hospital Saket has been associated with the establishment and propagation of Minimal Access Surgery (laparoscopic surgery) for over 25 years in India.
-It was created and conceptualized 30 years ago and the team has grown and expanded since to its present strength of 5 consultant surgeons; Dr. Pradeep Chowbey, Dr. Rajesh Khullar, Dr. Anil Sharma, Dr. Vandana Soni and Dr. Manish Baijal.
-The present team has been working together for over 2 decades and is committed to provide surgical excellence and best patient outcomes.
+The team of Minimal Access, Metabolic and Bariatric Surgery at Max Hospital, Saket has been associated with the establishment and propagation of Minimal Access Surgery (laparoscopic surgery) for over 25 years in India.
+Created and conceptualized 30 years ago; today, the team has grown and expanded to its present strength of 5 consultant surgeons; Dr. Pradeep Chowbey, Dr. Rajesh Khullar, Dr. Anil Sharma, Dr. Vandana Soni and Dr. Manish Baijal.
+The present team has been working together for over two decades and is committed to providing surgical excellence and best patient outcomes.
+Their efforts, hard work and dedication towards work have made Max Hospital, Saket the best bariatric surgery hospital in India, and we are proud of this achievement.

-Together, the team at Max Saket holds a Limca Book record of performing more than 70,000 surgeries (1992-2015).
-This is reflected in consecutive Limca book of record editions from 2000 to 2016.
+Together, the team at Max Saket holds a Limca Book of Record of performing more than 72,000 surgeries.
+This is reflected in consecutive Limca Book of Record editions from 2000 to 2017.